austin-rt/useMemo/README.md

 ## Why is This Happening?

-If we're up to speed on what React is doing behind the scenes, we know that any change in props or state triggers a re-render.
-So, every time our input changes, the app re-renders, which causes our expensive function to recalculate its output.

-Thirty-five seems to be the sweet spot of slow enough to be annoying and never make it to production but fast enough that we can still test our solution.
+Thirty-five seems to be the sweet spot of slow enough to be annoying but still testable by our solution.
 So we'll input 35 and wait for the output to calculate.

-To further demonstrate, use 35 as the first input and start typing into the second input.
+Now start typing into the second input.
 See how slow it is to render?
 That's because when the input changed, the **entire** component re-rendered, and our expensive function recalculated the output before rendering.
 Recalculations will happen even when `jacobsthal`'s output doesn't change.
 This is obviously a problem.

 <blockquote>A Quick Aside:

 I've made this mistake and seen countless other Junior Developers do the same.
 You don't always need <code>useState</code> for your forms.
 I'll even propose that you **usually don't**.
-If all you're doing is submitting that form to an API endpoint, and no part of your application needs to see the updated value in real time, you should be using <code>useRef</code> instead.
+If no part of your application needs to see the updated value in real time, _like the form submitting to an API_ you should be using <code>useRef</code> instead.
 We will get into how and why in a later article.</blockquote>

 So with the stage set and the curtains drawn, how do we resolve the issue at hand?

-## Enter `useMemo`
+## Memoization

-We'll begin with some context.
 Memoization is a Programming technique that stores the **results** of a function call, so the next time you call that function, it doesn't have to recalculate the output.
 Instead, it can return the stored result, saving a lot of [time complexity](https://www.freecodecamp.org/news/time-complexity-of-algorithms/) with recursive functions.
 That's all you need to know for now, but if you'd like a more in-depth explanation, you can also check out this [Memoization in JavaScript](https://www.geeksforgeeks.org/javascript-memoization/) article by GeeksforGeeks.
-And at the end of this article, we will refactor our `jacobsthal` function to use proper JavaScript memoization.
+And at the end of this article, we will refactor our `jacobsthal` function to implement proper JavaScript memoization.

 ## `useMemo` vs. `useCallback`